The Hidden Powers of a Sheep

 And yet, there are stirrings of a wool revival.
 The wool sock industry is thriving (witness the rise of Smartwool and Darn Tough).
 Shoe companies, too, like Allbirds and Baabuk (both launched on Kickstarter) feature wool sneakers and walking shoes; even brands like Nike and Converse have niche wool products.

 Wool’s renaissance is arising for three main reasons.
 The first is that wool is, quite simply, one of the most efficient materials on the planet.
 Nothing is toastier than wool, yet its insulating properties also keep you cool.
 Wool is also durable, fire-resistant, entirely natural, suited to a variety of uses, infinitely renewable, biodegradable (within a year vs. up to centuries for synthetic fabrics), and unlike synthetics, it won’t stink when you sweat.
 Furthermore, wool is relatively animal friendly, despite PETA campaigns to the contrary.
-[See Craftsmanship Quarterly‘s story, “Eco-Fashion’s Animal Rights Delusion.”]
+[See Craftsmanship Magazine‘s story, “Eco-Fashion’s Animal Rights Delusion.”]